weaversa/cryptol-course/labs/Language/Basics.md

   ```
 * Since `:check` uses randomly generated tests the failing result may
   be intermittent.
-* Properties are useful and sometimes may be `:prove`-n, but you must
+* Properties are useful and sometimes may be proven, but you must
   remember that _**properties that pass `:check` are not
   guarantees!**_ That is: _**`:check` is evidence, `:prove` is
   proof!**_